This post may contain affiliate links. Please read our disclosure policy.

 Ingredients you will need

-This is just a list of the ingredients you will need to make this Mediterranean chicken.
-Full measurements will be listed further down below.
+This is just a list of the ingredients you will need to make this Mediterranean chicken recipe.
+Full measurements will be listed further down below in the recipe card.

 • Prepare the chicken: In a medium bowl, mix the 2 tbsp of flour with salt and pepper.
 Lightly coat each piece of chicken with seasoned flour.

 • Cook the chicken breast: Heat 2 tablespoons of olive oil in a large skillet over medium heat.
-Add the chicken and cook for about 10-12 minutes per side, or until fully cooked through.
+Add and sear the chicken for about 10-12 minutes per side, or until fully cooked through and golden brown.
 If needed, cook it in batches to avoid overcrowding the pan.
 Set aside on a plate and cover to keep warm.

 • Prepare to make the lemony chicken sauce: Meanwhile, in a small bowl whisk the 1 tbsp flour with the almond milk until no visible lumps.